defano/wyldcard/README.md

 ## Stacks of Cards

-WyldCard lets users interact with a document called a _stack_ consisting of a list of _cards_, conceptually similar to a deck of PowerPoint slides.
-Each card can contain graphics and text, plus interactive user interface elements, called _parts_ (like buttons, menus, and text fields).
-Authors can define the behavior of these parts by attaching a HyperTalk script to them.
+WyldCard lets users author a document called a _stack_.
+A stack is comprised of a list of _cards_ conceptually similar to a deck of PowerPoint slides.
+Each card can contain graphics, text, and interactive user interface elements, called _parts_ (like buttons, menus, and text fields).
+Stack authors may define the behavior of these interactive parts by attaching a HyperTalk script to them.

-Each card is comprised of two layers: a _background layer_ and a _card layer_ (or _foreground_).
+Each card is made up of two layers: a _background layer_ and a _card layer_ (the _foreground_).
 Each card has its own unique foreground, but its background may be shared between cards.
 Cards sharing a background do not have to be contiguous, and a stack can have multiple backgrounds.

 ## Messages and handlers

-A _script_ is a set of _message handlers_ and _function handlers_ that describe how the object reacts when WyldCard sends a message to it.
+A _script_ is a set of _message handlers_ and _function handlers_ that describe how the script's owner reacts when WyldCard sends a message to it.
 A message handler handles incoming messages; a function handler is a subroutine that can return a value to its caller.

 Stacks, backgrounds, cards, buttons and fields are scriptable in the HyperTalk language.